pfalcon/pycopy/docs/library/ffi.rst

 * ``p`` - void*, pointer to writable memory.
 As return type, will produce an integer (address).
 As an argument, NULL pointer can be represented by ``None``.
 * ``P`` - const void*, pointer to read-only memory.
-As return type, will produce an integer (address).
+Otherwise, the same as above.
 * ``s`` - As argument type, the same as ``P``.
-When used as return type, it's assumed to be a pointer to zero-terminated string, copy of that string is made and return as Python `str` object.
+When used as return type, it's assumed to be a pointer to zero-terminated string, copy of that string is made and returned as Python `str` object.
 NULL pointer is returned as ``None``.
 * ``S`` - As above, but `bytes` object returned instead.
 * ``O`` - Arbitrary Python object.
 Passed by internal representation